criswell/samantha-llm/core_processes/memory_management.md

 Memories with `type: quick-reference` are special:
 - They contain workflows, checklists, or procedures
 - They should be surfaced during bootstrap when relevant
-- They often belong in `.ai-cerebrum/core_processes/critical_workflows.md`
-- High-importance quick-references should be duplicated in critical workflows
+- High-importance quick-references are candidates for `critical: true` flag

 When you create a `quick-reference` memory:
-1. Consider if it should also be added to `critical_workflows.md`
+1. Consider if it should be marked `critical: true` (use sparingly)
 2. Tag it with the relevant project name
 3. Set importance based on impact (prevents bugs = high, nice-to-have = low)